krpc/krpc2/README.md

 When the game starts, a server is created with RPC port 50000 and Stream port 50001.
 There is no configuration for this yet - it is hard coded in.

-Here's an example, with all the currently available telemetry:
+Here's an example in Python, with all the currently available telemetry:
 ```
 import krpc
 conn = krpc.connect()